ATNA is a widely tested profile. This page contains guidelines that address frequently asked questions about testing expectations.

-Some facts about the new digital certificates:
+Some facts about the digital certificates for Connectathon testing:

 - is from a new Certificate Authority (CA) with a stronger key - 2048 length (before Nov 2018, the CA created certificates with 1024 key length).
 You must add the certificate for the new CA in your trust store.

-- will contain the fully-qualified domain name (FQDN) of your test system.
+- will contain the fully-qualified domain name (FQDN) of your Connectathon test system.
 When you use GSS to request the certificate, the tool will prompt you for this value.
 The FQDN value(s) will be in the subjectAltName entry of your digital certificate.
-(You may need to provide more than one FQDN when you generate your certificate, eg if you will use your system to test TLS connections outside of the Connectathon network, such as with the NIST XDS Tools in your local test lab.)
+(You may need to provide more than one FQDN when you generate your certificate, e.g., if you will use your system to test TLS connections outside of the Connectathon network, such as using the NIST XDS Tools in your local test lab.)

 Note that the certificates are only for testing purposes and cannot be used outside of the IHE Connectathon context.